uviclibraries/surveys/advanced-questions.md

  If not all respondents can repond select **NA**.
 Also if your row questions are lengthy, select **options**, **adjust question layout** and then change **label width**.
 Under the options tab you may also make the question mandatory by selecting **require an answer to this question**

 ## Single Row Rating
 1. Following the same steps of a matrix question, you do not have step 3 of adding rows as there will only be the main question and a rating scale.
-To do this select **"Make this a single-row rating scale (remove row choices)."**. (see screenshot below)
+To do this select **"Make this a single-row rating scale (remove row choices)."**. (see screenshot below)<br>
 <img width=400px src="images/single-row.png"><br>

 ## Slider Questions